 - Exploring Online Shopping Fundraisers for Schools with ShopRaise

-Using technology, our team at ShopRaise empowers charities and schools by turning everyday purchases into a force for good.
+At ShopRaise, we empower schools, nonprofits, and community organizations by turning everyday purchases into a force for good.
 Throughout our years of experience, we’ve set up effective shopping fundraisers for hundreds of schools.
-This provides an additional revenue source that school administrators can launch, then sit back and relax with the confidence that it’ll keep earning year-round.
+School administrators, teachers, and parent volunteers can easily promote these fundraisers, track results, and bring in funds year-round.
 Let’s get started!

 How can I raise money for my school?

-Your school can raise funds in a variety of ways based on your resources, community connections, and other factors.
-A few common practices schools use to fundraise are:
+Your school can raise funds in a variety of ways depending on your resources, community connections, and preferences.
+Some of the most popular options include:

-Online shopping fundraisers.
-Online shopping fundraisers are considered passive fundraising.
-Instead of contributing to your school themselves, supporters make online purchases at their favorite retailers like usual and a percentage of the cost goes to your school.
-This strategy works well as a supplement to other fundraising efforts, providing stable revenue between product and event fundraisers.
+- Online shopping fundraisers.
+In an online shopping fundraiser, supporters make purchases at their favorite online retailers as they normally would, and a percentage of the cost goes to your school.
+This strategy works well to supplement other fundraising efforts, providing ongoing revenue between product and event fundraisers.

 Are there any no-cost fundraising ideas for schools?

-Many school fundraisers have upfront costs such as purchasing supplies and renting venue spaces, all of which will need to be earned back during your fundraiser.
-By contrast, online shopping fundraisers have no costs to either your school or your supporters.
-All earned funds are pulled from purchases supporters are already making at no additional expense.
+Many school fundraisers have upfront costs such as purchasing supplies and renting venue spaces.
+For your fundraiser to succeed, you’ll need to bring in more revenue than you spent.
+However, online shopping fundraisers have no costs to your school or your supporters.
+All funds come from purchases supporters are already making, and your school can sign up for free.